Captain Who Rescued Migrants At Sea Refuses Paris Medal, Calling It Hypocritical

 "It is time we call out hypocrite honorings and fill the void with social justice," she said.

 She went on to say that people don't need medals.
-"We do not need authorities deciding about who is a 'hero' and who is 'illegal,'" she said.
+"We do not need authorities deciding about who is a 'hero' and who is 'illegal,' " she said.
 "In fact they are in no position to make this call, because we are all equal."

 Klemp and nine of her shipmates have been under investigation in Italy after authorities impounded her ship, the Iuventa, in August 2017.

 For years, authorities there have railed against work by rescue organizations like Sea Watch that pick up stranded migrants fleeing the Libyan coast for Europe.
-More recently, Italy's populist Interior Minister Matteo Salvini introduced a controversial security decree banning NGO migrant ships from entering Italian ports.
+More recently, Italy's populist interior minister, Matteo Salvini, introduced a controversial security decree banning NGO migrant ships from entering Italian ports.
 As a result, Klemp and her team have been accused of aiding human trafficking.

 The Iuventa, formerly a fishing vessel, is estimated to have saved 14,000 people.